 Over the years, I’ve come to believe that each of us is addicted to something (or a number of things) in one way or another.
 This addiction can be positive or negative; it can be dangerous or completely safe, but it’s an addiction nevertheless.

 I define addiction as a compulsive feeling that drives you towards a thing or activity, and which if you stopped yourself in one way or another you start feeling some type of withdrawal symptoms.

-When we think of addictions, we normally think of drug addicts, alcohol or pornography addiction.
+For this topic my response would be: when we think of addictions, we normally think of drug addicts, alcohol or pornography addiction.
 Yet there are other forms of addiction which are seemingly ‘harmless’ e.g. addiction to facebook/twitter/Blackberry, addicton to work, addiction to sleep..etc.

 Can You Flip Addiction on its Head?

 My question today is: since addiction is such a powerful force that sometimes is hard to resist, can we harness this propensity to be addicted & get ourselves addicted to positive things?

 Can we get addicted to Salah for example?
 Or to the Quran?
 Or to giving Charity? or performing Hajj/Umrah?
 Or even get addicted to doing something positive in the community or to what we passionately believe in?

 Why Are You Addicted?